Table of contents

 Browse other popular samples

-Our top font picks for 2024 excel in all of these areas, offering a diverse array of choices that cater to various tastes — from clean and traditional to bold and creative.
+Our top picks for the best fonts for a resume in 2025 excel in all of these areas, offering a diverse array of choices that cater to various tastes, from clean and traditional to bold and creative.

 Font 1